Built-in Plugin

 await

-waits for resolve
+waits for the execution of resolve

-can pass variables to await
+, which can pass variables to await

 .